Uncategorized 13 min read

 Lingual Braces: Hidden Behind the Teeth

-Now, if you’re the kind who loves a good magic trick, lingual braces will be right up your alley.
+If you love a good magic trick, lingual braces will be right up your alley.
 Imagine all the oomph of traditional braces but with an invisibility cloak.
-Yes, that’s lingual braces for you.
 Instead of being on the front of your teeth, these braces take a backseat, literally.
 They’re fixed on the inside or “lingual” side of your teeth.

 So, if you’re all about keeping things on the down-low and love surprises, lingual braces might just be the Invisalign alternative you’ve been looking for.